GeoffreyOlweny/Microbiome-HLM-study/README.md

-Microbiome BAL Study: Airway Microbiome Analysis Protocol for Characterizing a Novel TB Signature This repository contains the protocol and accompanying code for the Airway Microbiome Analysis aimed at characterizing a novel TB sigature.
+Microbiome HLM Study: Airway Microbiome Analysis Protocol for Characterizing a Novel TB Signature This repository contains the protocol and accompanying code for the Airway Microbiome Analysis to characterize a novel TB signature.

 The protocol involves:
 Data processing and quality control